riyaadazad/html-tricks/_posts/2019-02-12-learn-html-in-ten-minutes.md

 Explanation: GitHub Pages works with GitHub Users, GitHub Projects, and GitHub Organizations.
 If you were to create a user page, you would have had to name your repository after your username, such as "username.github.io" instead of "my-awesome-site".
 A GitHub Projects page is what we are working on right now, and the steps that were outlined above dictate how to change the branch from the default ("master") to the GitHub Pages branch ("gh-pages"), which will help us avoid any trouble in the near future.
 And GitHub Organizations pages are conceptually like GitHub User pages, in that they are named after the organization name ("org-name.github.io").
 A GitHub User can create many organizations, but use them wisely.

 But wait, the site doesn't even look good anymore.
-That is because
+That is because we need to modify a setting in your "\_config.yml" file.
+The "\_config.yml" file is like the settings hub for your entire Jekyll site, and is used to manage things such as your name, email address, the "title" (remember earlier) of your site, and a description of your site.
+But it also has options for a "baseurl", and that is what we are going to change.
+Right now, the "baseurl" should be blank, but in the

 ## 5. Hello Prose